TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Index.rst

     but not in Frontend TypoScript *constants* conditions.
 At the time of evaluation the constants are not yet available in constants conditions.

-    It is, however, possible to use :confval:`site setttings <condition-site>` in constant conditions.
+    It is, however, possible to use :confval:`site settings <condition-site>` in constant conditions.

 ..  _condition-examples-constant-strict-types: